hicklin/rs-matter-rgb-lamp/README.md

 One pattern is to add raw accessor methods to the hook traits, allowing the SDK cluster impl to manipulate this information as required.
 If we only allow for interior mutability of the hook traits, all hook traits can be implemented for one "driver" struct that stores all the states in one place.
 This can then be passed by reference the the cluster structs.

+As of the commit where this update was made, the OnOff and LevelControl clusters in this example demonstrate the latter pattern where all the attributes are managed by the SDK consumer.
+The ColorControl cluster follows the former pattern where the attributes are managed by the Cluster impl.
+It can be noted that the former pattern makes for a much simpler API for the user, however, the methods added by the latter pattern, although numerous, are not complex.

+`rs-matter` can adopt either the latter pattern or have a hybrid of both.
+As mentioned earlier, there will always be the need for a way to offload attribute storage to the user.

 ### Base and derived clusters